toptal/chewy/README.md

 ### Script fields

-Script fields allow to execute elasticsearch's scripting language such as groovy, javascript and etc. More about supported languages and what is scripting [here](https://www.elastic.co/guide/en/elasticsearch/reference/0.90/modules-scripting.html).
-This feature allows to calculate distance between geo points, for example.
+Script fields allow you to execute Elasticsearch's scripting languages such as groovy and javascript.
+More about supported languages and what scripting is [here](https://www.elastic.co/guide/en/elasticsearch/reference/0.90/modules-scripting.html).
+This feature allows you to calculate the distance between geo points, for example.
 This is how to use the DSL:

 ```ruby
 UsersIndex.script_fields(